 Its interior is tiny – no bigger than the size of someone’s living room.
 But the walls are decorated with gorgeous paintings and religious icons.

 The ascent to the top of Lycabettus takes approximately 30 minutes.
 The walking trails lead through beautiful woodlands, flower gardens, and areas of wild cacti.
 If you don’t feel like walking, there is also a funicular train that runs up from Aristippou street.

 Descend back down Mount Lycabettus and pass through the National Gardens – Athens’ answer to Central Park.
 The Panathenaic Stadium (Kallimarmaro) is one of the most important historical sites in town.

 Kallimarmaro is the only stadium in the world that was constructed entirely out of marble.
 The stadium dates back to 144AD and was the location of some of the very first Olympic games.

 Kallimarmaro is excellently preserved and events and music festivals are still hosted here in the summer.
 Admission to the site is just 4 euros.
 There is also an interesting Olympic Museum at the back of the stadium which showcases Olympic torches, posters, and memorabilia over more recent decades.

 When it comes to Athenian nightlife, there is a little something for everyone.
 For a quintessentially Greek evening, consider visiting a bouzoukia.

-If clubs and more raucous nightlife are more your style, head to Gazi.
-Named after the old powerplant that once operated here, Gazi (gas in Greek) is home to a strip of clubs and bars catering to virtually every music taste which are open until as late as 7 or 8 am.
+Gazi is home to a vast selection of clubs and bars that cater to virtually every music taste.
+Many are open until as late as 7 or 8 am.
 For cocktail bars and a sophisticated ambiance, head to popular Kolonaki haunts – Jazz in Jazz on Dinokratous street, or Minnie the Moocher at Tsakalof 6.

 7 Day Greece Itinerary